domoticz/domoticz/scripts/dzVents/documentation/README.md

 There are a couple of settings for dzVents.
 They can be found in Domoticz GUI: **Setup > Settings > Other > EventSystem**:

-As mentioned in the install section there is a settings file: dzVents_settings_example.lua. **Rename this file to dzVents_settings.lua**.
-There you can set a couple of parameters for how dzVents operates:

  - **dzVents disabled**: Tick this if you don't want any dzVents script to be executed.
  - **Log level**: Note that you can override this setting in the logging section of your script:
-    - Errors,
+    - *Errors*,
-    - Errors + info about the execution of individual scripts and a dump of the commands sent back to Domoticz,
+    - *Errors + execution info* about the execution of individual scripts and a dump of the commands sent back to Domoticz,
-    - Errors + info
-    - Debug info + Errors + Info
+    - *Errors + more info*.
+Even more information about script execution and a bit more log formatting.
+    - *Debug info + Errors + Info*.
+When in debug mode, dzVents will create a file `domoticzData.lua` in the dzVents folder.
+This is a dump of all the data that is received by dzVents from Domoticz..
+That data is used to create the entire dzVents data structure.
-    - As silent as possible.
+    - *No logging*.
+As silent as possible.